hazelcast/hazelcast-python-client/README.rst

    be careful about introducing a data-race.
 -  The in-memory format of an AtomicReference is ``binary``.
-The receiving side does not need to have the class definition available unless it needs to be deserialized on the other side., e.g., because a method like ``alter()`` is executed.
+The receiving side does not need to have the class definition available unless it needs to be deserialized on the other side, e.g., because a method like ``alter()`` is executed.
 This deserialization is done for every call that needs to have the object instead of the binary content, so be careful with expensive object graphs that need to be